Terms & Conditions

 9.2 Emergency Suspension.
-CIPL may suspend the performance of any or all Selected Paid Services and disable Customer’s access to Customer’s Account and any CIPL Offerings if CIPL has any reason to believe that (a) Customer has committed any breach of Section 8 or has engaged in any activity that could pose a serious threat or risk to CIPL or its employees (including attracting calls that are reasonably likely to cause undue or unreasonable stress for CIPL employees) or disrupt any CIPL Services, or (b) there has been any unauthorized access to Customer’s Account or unauthorized use of any CIPL Services in Customer’s name.
+OHQ may suspend the performance of any or all Selected Paid Services and disable Customer’s access to Customer’s Account and any OHQ Offerings if OHQ has any reason to believe that (a) Customer has committed any breach of Section 8 or has engaged in any activity that could pose a serious threat or risk to CIPL or its employees (including attracting calls that are reasonably likely to cause undue or unreasonable stress for CIPL employees) or disrupt any CIPL Services, or (b) there has been any unauthorized access to Customer’s Account or unauthorized use of any OHQ Services in Customer’s name.

 10. SERVICE TERMINATION

 10.1 Termination by Customer

 (a) For Cause.
 Customer may terminate any Selected Paid Service on written notice to CIPL:

 - i. if CIPL is in material breach of the Terms and the breach remains unremedied for more than thirty (30) days after receipt of a written notice from Customer to remedy the breach; or

 - ii.
 Customer has the right to terminate pursuant to Section 7.1 or Section 7.2,